Kevin Santamaría

-Kevin Oswaldo Santamaría Guzmán (born 11 January 1991) is a Salvadoran professional footballer who plays as a midfielder for El Salvador national team.
+Kevin Oswaldo Santamaría Guzmán (born 11 January 1991) is a Salvadoran professional footballer who plays as a midfielder for FAS and El Salvador national team.

 Club career

 Santamaría has been switching teams every season from his debut at Estudiantes in 2007 until signing up with UES in 2011.
 In December 2013 he signed with Guatemalan club Suchitepéquez for one year.
 After having success at the club he signed with Municipal on May 25, 2013 on a one-year contract.

 Santa Tecla

-Santamaría signed with Santa Tecla FC for the Apertura 2012.
+Santamaría signed with Santa Tecla for the Apertura 2012.

 Return to Santa Tecla

 Santamaría signed with Santa Tecla F.C. again for the Apertura 2018.
 He reached the semi-finals of that tournament, after defeating Municipal Limeño 3–2 on aggregate.

 International career

-Santamaria made his senior national team debut in a friendly 2-1 loss versus Venezuela.
+Santamaría made his senior national team debut in a friendly 2-1 loss versus Venezuela.
 He was a member of the 2013 Gold Cup squad and made three appearances in the tournament.